Aliases for DGAT2 Gene

 This gene encodes one of two enzymes which catalyzes the final reaction in the synthesis of triglycerides in which diacylglycerol is covalently bound to long chain fatty acyl-CoAs.
 The encoded protein catalyzes this reaction at low concentrations of magnesium chloride while the other enzyme has high activity at high concentrations of magnesium chloride.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for DGAT2 Gene

 DGAT2 (Diacylglycerol O-Acyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and triacylglycerol biosynthesis.
 GO annotations related to this gene include protein homodimerization activity and 2-acylglycerol O-acyltransferase activity.
 An important paralog of this gene is MOGAT2.

 UniProtKB/Swiss-Prot for DGAT2 Gene